tcouch/rsd-talks/technical/continuous.md

 [https://github.com/UCL-RITS/RSD-Dashboard/pull/170](assets/pull170.png)

 Jenkins will automatically test *each pull request*.
+(Look at the green tick on commit 96eaac8 -- this represents a passing Jenkins build.)

 When the tests pass, the branch can be safely merged to the master branch, and the deployment triggered.